negan77/My-machine-learning-practice/README.md

-# My-deep-learning-practice
+# My-machine-learning-practice
-some example for deep learning practice with keras or tensorflow
+some example for machine learning and deep learning practice with keras,tensorflow,sklearn or something else